Floquet Fractional Chern Insulators and Competing Phases in Twisted Bilayer Graphene: Many-body physics

 \section{Many-body physics}

-Because the Floquet valence band is well isolated and carries Chern number $C=-1$ in a wide range of parameters $\theta$ and $P$ (Figs.~\ref{fig:SPminusU} and \ref{fig:ChernN}), it is promising to host Floquet FCIs.
-Now we consider the situation in which this band is partially filled by $N$ interacting electrons to confirm this possibility.
-We choose a finite periodic system with $N_1$ and $N_2$ moir\'e unit cells in the directions of the two primitive moir\'e lattice vectors, such that the band filling factor $\nu$ is defined as $N/(N_1 N_2)$.
-Due to the periodic boundary condition, each energy level of this finite system can be labeled by the total two-dimensional (2D) momentum $(K_1,K_2)$, with integers $K_1=0,\cdots,N_1-1$ and $K_2=0,\cdots,N_2-1$.
-Motivated by the observations of robust FCIs at $\nu=1/3$ (lattice analogs of the celebrated Laughlin state~\cite{Laughlin83}) in various static $|C|=1$ topological flat bands~\cite{Regnault2011,Zoology}, we also fix $\nu=1/3$ in our Floquet system.
+Because the Floquet valence bands in both valleys are isolated and carry Chern number $C=-1$ in a wide range of parameters $\theta$ and $P$ (Figs.~\ref{fig:SPminusU} and \ref{fig:ChernN}), they are promising to host Floquet FCIs.
+Now we consider the situation in which the two Floquet valence bands, one in each valley, are partially filled by $N$ interacting electrons to examine this possibility.
+We choose a finite periodic system with $N_1$ and $N_2$ moir\'e unit cells in the directions of the two primitive moir\'e lattice vectors.
+The total filling $\nu$ in the two Floquet valence bands is defined as $N/(N_1 N_2)$.
+Due to the periodic boundary condition, each energy level of this finite system can be labeled by the total two-dimensional (2D) momentum ${\bf K}=(K_1,K_2)$, with integers $K_1=0,1,\cdots,N_1-1$ and $K_2=0,1,\cdots,N_2-1$.
+Motivated by the observations of robust FCIs at $\nu=1/3$ (lattice analogs of the celebrated Laughlin state~\cite{Laughlin83}) in various static $|C|=1$ topological flat bands~\cite{Regnault2011,Zoology}, we fix $\nu=1/3$ in our Floquet system.

-We then focus on the $C=-1$ region in the $(\theta,P)$ space to numerically study the effective static Hamiltonian Eq.~(\ref{teffH}) to search for the evidence of FCIs.
-Since the Floquet valence band is well isolated in the $C=-1$ region, it is fair to project Eq.~(\ref{teffH}) to this active band, leading to
+We focus on the $C=-1$ region in the $(\theta,P)$ space to numerically study the effective static Hamiltonian Eq.~(\ref{teffH}) to search for the evidence of Floquet FCIs.
+Since the Floquet valence bands are well isolated in the $C=-1$ region, it is fair to project Eq.~(\ref{teffH}) to these active bands, leading to